EricavanderSar/EricavanderSar/README.md

  My name is Erica van der Sar

-- 🌱 I’m currently doing my PhD at the Vrije Universiteit Amsterdam on Learning and Stochetsic Optimization for Power Networks.
+- 🌱 I’m currently doing my PhD at the Vrije Universiteit Amsterdam on Learning and Stochastic Optimization for Power Networks.
-- 👀 I’m interested in Mathematical Optimization, Machine Learning, Practical Mathematical puzzels
+- 👀 I’m interested in Mathematical Optimization, Machine Learning, and Practical Mathematical puzzles.

 <!---
 EricavanderSar/EricavanderSar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.